jurjen93/lofar_helpers/README.md

 ## LOFAR helper scripts

-Note that these scripts are a part of the LOFAR pipeline, which is still in development.
+Note that these scripts are still in development.

 Clone this repo with: ```git clone https://github.com/jurjen93/lofar_helpers.git```